alexfrancow/CMS_version_detector_PoC/README.md

-# deepCMSvdetector
+# A CMS version detector [PoC]

-Some pages made in Wordpress, Joomla, Drupal, etc. do not offer version information anywhere.
+Some pages made in Wordpress, Joomla, Drupal, Moodle, etc. do not offer version information anywhere.
 With this tool thanks to the algorithms of Machine Learning you can detect a version of any CMS based on a series of classes.

 ⚠️ For now it only works with WordPress pages.